North Pacific right whale: Description

 Right whales are also unique in that they all have callosities—roughened patches of epidermis covered with thousands of small light-colored cyamids.
 The callosities appear in patches on its head immediately behind the blowholes, along the rostrum to the tip, which often has a large callosity, referred to by whalers as the "bonnet".
 The functional purpose of the callosities has not been determined.

+The north Pacific right whale has the largest testes of any mammal.

 The closely related bowhead whale differs from the right whale by lacking any callosities, having a more arched jaw and longer baleen.
 The seasonal ranges of the two species do not overlap.
 The bowhead whale is found at the edge of the pack ice in more Arctic waters in the Chukchi Sea and Beaufort Sea, and occurs in the Bering Sea only during winter.
 The bowhead whale is not found in the North Pacific.

 Although more than 15,000 right whales were killed by whalers in the North Pacific, there are remarkably few detailed descriptions of these whales.
 Most of our information about the anatomy and morphology of E. japonica comes from 13 whales killed by Japanese whalers in the 1960s and 10 whales killed by Russian whalers in the 1950s.
 Basic information about right whale lengths and sex are also available from coastal whaling operations in the early part of the 20th century.

+Females give birth to their first calf when they are between 9 and 10 years old.
+There is little data on its lifespan, but based on close relatives it is estimated to be at least 70 years.